Are you an expat planning to move to Portugal? Learning Portuguese may be a great way to help you adapt quickly to the new country.

 It’s convenient, affordable, and easy to follow!
 Especially after the Coronavirus pandemic, people in Portugal and all over the world began to value distance learning.
 The teaching of languages, mainly, is a modality that fits perfectly with the style of classes through the internet.

 Learning Portuguese through video-calling classes with experienced teachers is currently the most practical way to do it.
 There is no need to travel to a language school physically.
-It’s also most preferred by expats that are still in the planning phase of their relocation or those that are still a year away from relocating permanently.
+It’s also most preferred by expats who are still in the planning phase of their relocation or those who are still a year away from relocating permanently.

 But of course, if you’re the type of person who misses the teacher’s physical feedback to learn, or you just don’t get along with technology, feel free to try whatever will help you learn better.